Envy Gaming

-Envy Gaming, Inc was a collective esports and gaming company.
+Envy Gaming, Inc is a collective esports and gaming company.
 It was originally founded in 2007 by Tosh "Stainville" Mcgruder and Skyler "Foreplayy" Johnson as a Call of Duty esports team known as Team EnVyUs.
 Envy Gaming, LLC was formed in October 2012 and incorporated as Envy Gaming, Inc in May 2016.
 The company owned and operated several esports teams, including Team Envy, the Dallas Fuel of the Overwatch League, and OpTic Texas of the Call of Duty League with OpTic Gaming.
 In June 2022, it was announced Envy Gaming would retire the Envy brand, and fully become OpTic Gaming.
+In January 2025, Mike "Hastr0" Rufail reacquired the brand, reviving the company.